Acertig/kitsune/README.md

 - Comment and user retrieving
 - Downloading
 - Further searching filtering options
-- Handling ratelimits for faster requests: when testing, gallery retrieving sits at 9, this number could be reduced to 6, so that's what I'm aiming for at the moment.
+- Handling ratelimits for faster requests: when testing, gallery retrieving is sitting at 9 seconds, this number could be reduced to 6, so that's what I'm aiming for at the moment.